 Law Day is the Alumni Association’s premier springtime event, attracting several hundred alumni and friends each year for an evening of comradery and celebration.
-Several outstanding alumni are honored for their courage and commitment to the ideals of BC Law School.
+Several outstanding alumni and members of the legal community are honored for their courage and commitment to the ideals of BC Law School.

 Become a Law Day 2018 Sponsor: Complete the form online or print and mail the PDF.

 Mintz, Levin, Cohn, Ferris, Glovsky & Popeo, PC

 Ropes & Gray

 Goulston & Storrs, PC